Skip to main content

 Be an avid reader; learn more by reading, observing, and practising.

 Times have changed.
 Paper and pens were the norm of the day when I graduated.
 Today, technology rules, so adapt to it.
-You never know it, may prove to be a good assistant.
+You never know, it may prove to be a good assistant.

 Personal skills